Autonomous-Finance/aos-packages/packages/subscribable/README.md

 }
 ```

-## Persistence
+## Persistence: Vanilla vs DB

-This package uses simple lua tables to persist balances and subscriptions.
+The vanilla flavour uses simple lua tables to persist balances and subscriptions.

-A highly scalable alternative would be to use sqlite tables.
+The DB flavour is highly scalable, suitable for processes with many subscribers.
 The downside there is some additional logical complexity and more verbose code, especially when extending the basic functionality.

-We've built this non-sql version for the purpose of developer convenience, for cases where it would be scalable enough.
+We've built this non-sql flavour for the purpose of developer convenience, for cases where it would be scalable enough.

 ## TODO

+- Get-Available-Topics (for autonomous agents)
+  - info handler, rather?
+  - topic names + metadata (json schema?)

+- Topics: how are they built/defined? parameters

+- custom payment token

+- topic parameter for lambda

 - remove subscriber
 - data validation -> multiple topics passed in on registration / on subscription / on unsubscription